YorkshireKev/kevssite.com-jekyll-version/_posts/2014-12-27-more-adventures-in-javascript.md

 A few things I learnt while writing this simple game:

-- Closures are really handy for minimising global variable leakage.
+- Named global objects are a really handy for minimising global variable leakage.
 - Property names of objects don't minify/uglify at all, only the object name gets mangled.
 - Drawing to the canvas is slower and takes more CPU resources that I had expected.